christiancadieux/boxcharts/README.md

 What we want is a graphing tool that still allows the user to control the visualization, but instead of controlling which time-window is displayed, the user sees all the data but controls the aggregation 'density' of the visualization.
-The density aggregation transformation is generated in real-time on the server (A little bit like a Fourier transformation that convert from time to frequencies).
+The density aggregation transformation is generated in real-time on the server.

 Here is a prototype of this solution:
 Tis prototype will generate boxplots (also called box&whiskers http://en.wikipedia.org/wiki/Box_plot) on the server and store in